Strangles: A Contagious Equine Disease

 How serious is it?

 Most animals fully recover from strangles in two to four weeks.
 Although enduring immunity against re-infection is variable, in some equids it can last for years.
 However, not all horses develop a protective immunity upon recovery.
-Some horses, although they appear healthy, shed the bacteria for a prolonged period and can infect nearby horses.
+Some horses, although they appear healthy, shed the bacteria in nasal secretions for a prolonged period and can infect nearby horses.
 Horses can die from strangles due to asphyxiation or “strangling,” as well as from other complications.

 How common is strangles?